ritikjha5700/Namaste-React/theory.md

 5. `npx parcel index.html ` (index.html) is the entry point to our app
    - **_npx_** means we are telling npm to execute.
    - parcel starts running our app on a server.
 6. - we need to import **_react_** and **_react-dom_** to our App.js so it can know where is this react and react-dom coming from. tho it ran without importing in our case but it was being rendered very slow.
    - and also we have to export it as **_module_** while calling **_App.js_** in **_index.html_** file.
    - **_HMR_**: Hot module replacement.
 It keeps track of all file which we are updating and reloads page automatically.
 This is done by `File watcher algorithm` and it is written in **_c++._** And these functionality comming from **_.parcel-cache_** folder.
 7. `npx parcel build index.html` this will create production build file and minify all our code to **_dist_** folder to run it faster.
-   - parcel cleans up our code removes all console-logs and all other garbage files to make it production ready.
+   - parcel cleans up our code all other garbage files to make it production ready.
    - parcel also does minify images (does optimization).
    - parcel does caching while development for code optimization.
    - code compression.